Rajeshwari Gayakwad

 Rajeshwari Gayakwad (born 1 June 1991) is an Indian cricketer.
 She plays as a slow left-arm orthodox bowler.
-She made her debut in international cricket in a One Day International against Sri Lanka on 19 January 2014.
+She made her debut for India in a One Day International against Sri Lanka on 19 January 2014.

 Personal life

 She started playing serious cricket when she was around 18 years.
 Her father is her biggest inspiration and got her formal coaching.
 She start playing for the Karnataka women's cricket team and made her international debut in 2014.